You are here

 Jackson Montgomery Roper

-Chair, Global Development Studies
+Department Chair: Global Development Studies

 Monty Roper is a cultural anthropologist interested in the political economy of natural resource management, indigenous social movements, Non-governmental organizations, and community development.
 His research has focused on small-scale rural indigenous and agricultural communities in Latin America, but his interests and teaching also include sub-Saharan Africa.
 He has conducted fieldwork in Mexico, Ecuador, Bolivia, Nicaragua, and Costa Rica.
 In 1997, he spent one year in the Bolivian Amazon studying how the relationships between indigenous peoples, logging companies, the state, and other social actors was affecting the management and development of natural resources in the Multiethnic Indigenous Territory.